 Management Discussion and Analysis Report for the year under report as stipulatedunder the Companies Act 2013 and Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 is also presented in a separatesection forming part of this Annual Report.

 34. CEO and CFO Certificate

 CEO and CFO Certificate as prescribed under Schedule II part B of Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 is annexed to the Corporate Governance Report forming part of this Annual Report.

-35. Disclosure of commission paid to managing or whole time directors
+35. Disclosure of commission paid to Managing Director or Whole time directors

 The Board of Directors acknowledges the continued co-operation assistance and supportthe Company has received from various Government Departments Banks/ financialInstitutions and shareholders.
 The Board also places on record its appreciation for thesincere services rendered by employees of the company at all levels and the support andco-operation extended by the valued business associates and the continuous patronage ofthe customers of the Company.